User Access: Add users to your D2L shell

 What is a demo student?

-A demo student is a separate Ryerson account that an instructor can add as a student to their course in order to test/navigate the course from a student’s perspective.
-The instructor would logout of Ryerson’s systems and login with their demo student account.
+A demo student is a separate Toronto Metropolitan University account that an instructor can add as a student to their course in order to test/navigate the course from a student’s perspective.
+The instructor would logout of the university’s systems and login with their demo student account.

 Starting with the Winter 2022 term, if you already have a demo student it will automatically be added to any new course shell you request.